 2.Keep medical records electronic

 Dr Siegel thinks that radiologists should be an integral part of helping fellow doctors keep their medical records electronically.
+The best EHR software can replace almost all hard copy records.
 Dr McCarthy in Dublin agrees.
 To avoid vast paper wastage, clinical workflow should be streamlined and electronic ordering should be fully implemented across the board.

 3.Turn off the air conditioning